Engineering-Research-and-Development/iotagent-opcua/README.md

 | GET | /version      | Returns information about version, name and agent description |
 | GET | /commandsList | Returns a list of pending commands (only with polling mode)   |

+## Poll commands
+Poll commands can be enabled switching polling property to true (config.properties).
+Once enabled poll command, you can customize the polling Daemon Frequency and Expiration time still in the (config.properties).
+The polling-commands-timer is referred to the feature developed, that consist in the execution of the older polling command periodically (if exists) ed delete it in case of success.

 ## Third party libraries:
 1. http://node-opcua.github.io/
 2. https://github.com/telefonicaid/iotagent-node-lib